fabiog1901/pgworkload/workloads/kv.md

 # KV workload

-The KV workload allows you great flexibility when choosing the column types and sizes for both the key and the value column.
+The KV workload allows you great flexibility when choosing the column types and sizes for both the key and the value columns.

 Available data types are `bytes` (default), `int`, `uuid`, `string`.